StudioKaori/SwiftUIBamMiniPlayer/README.md

 Message Handler class will be the owner of the player statuses (isPlayerViewVisible, isPlayerMinimised) instead of the Environmental object.

-To hold consistent player statuses, I created singleton instance of Message Handler (name: MessageHandler.shared)
+To hold consistent player statuses, I created singleton instance of Message Handler (name: MessageHandler.shared) Later, the project was refactored, and a new observable object class 'PlayerStatus' was made for holding player status.

 ### Issue: To make mini player visible over the other view